 Calling all teachers (professional AND/OR parental)!
 We’ve gathered the most recent teaching support materials in print to help get everyone through learning at home.
 Nature Play Workshop for Families A Year of Forest School:

 Below are just some of the materials that may be helpful to teaching children at home.
 Whether you’re new or experienced, there are resources available to help you.
-Homeschooling for Absolute Beginners
+The Independent Learner’s Guide to Successful

 Toledo Lucas County Public Library’s 48th Annual Caldecott Read-In is going virtual this year.
 It will be held Saturday, January 23 from 10-11:30 AM.
 A live discussion and voting will choose our local winner

 I am pleasantly surprised with recent books for middle schoolers which feature kids and parents who are LGBTQ.
 Engaging books with compelling characters are a welcome addition for LGBTQ kids who want to read